Skip to main content

 Figure 3: Price elasticity of the large coffee (with small at €1.99 and medium at €2.99)

 Note that actual price reactions can be even more extreme.
-In a recent pilot, our pricing machine reduced one price in a portfolio by 36%, and this price change increased sales (as predicted) by a factor of 25!
+In a recent pilot, our pricing machine reduced one price in a portfolio by 36%, which increased sales (as predicted) by a factor of 25!
 That is, not +25%, but +2400%, which puts the actual price elasticity at about -67.

 Conclusion

-Get in touch with us, if you want to explore more on how Buynomics can help you.
+Contact us if you want to explore how Buynomics can help you optimize your company's pricing.

 Sebastian Baier